Series: The Box of Delights

 - Portal to the Past: The Box can be used as one, but there's no guarantee of being able to return.
 The creator of the Box is said to have become trapped that way, although when Kay meets him, he says he stranded himself deliberately because he had become tired of the present.

 - Psycho for Hire: Foxy Charles, maybe Rat

 - Ransacked Room: The children return from playing by the river to find that the house has been ransacked by the villains searching for the Box.

 - Shell Game: Kay's first introduction to Charles and Joe is when they run the card version on him during the train journey, under the guise of warning him about the dangers of playing card games with strange men on trains.

 - Synchro-Vox: Used to animate the Oracular Head.

 - Tempting Fate: When Caroline Louisa, Kay's guardian, is called away in the first episode, she says that she doesn't suppose anything can go wrong while she's away.
 After all, who would cause trouble in the season of goodwill?

 - Those Two Bad Guys: Foxy-Faced Charles and Chubby Joe

-- Totally Radical: They have their whole own dialect
+- Totally Radical: The children have their whole own dialect.